GoofyNest/HardwareSpoofing/README.md

 - Firmware versions
 - Hidden sector data

+> [!NOTE]
-When you use RAID 0, you completely overwrite these markers and build a new virtual disk with its own RAID-specific ID — making your system look like a new machine.
+> When you use RAID 0, you completely overwrite these markers and build a new virtual disk with its own RAID-specific ID — making your system look like a new machine.

 ## 📦 Bonus: RAID 0 Tips for Evasion